Shanghai hospital pays the price for China’s COVID response

 Shen needed to be assisted with eating through a tube by having her food blended into a liquid.
 She also had a tube in her throat that had to be disinfected each day.

 “In the past, if there was an issue, they’d always call me.
 This time, there wasn’t even a voice message, and she died so suddenly,” the relative said.
 Now the hospital is asking the families to sign a form to cremate the deceased.
-Shen’s relatives said they will refuse until they get a clear answer.
+Shen’s relative said the family will refuse until they get a clear answer.

 The hospital sent an apology letter Wednesday to some of the families.
 The AP has viewed a copy.